Forums

 Integrating Becoming Communities of Creation into your community will help your congregation connect:

-• Connect with God through a deeper appreciation for his world
+• Connect with God through a deeper love of his world

-• Connect with community by coming together to care for creation
+• Connect with community by coming together in action

 • Connect with the rest of the created world, all of which praises God